DarkaMaul/fluffy-octo-train/docs/logistics.md

 We finally bought an external battery as a backup for the 12-9 stretch, but we never needed it.

+### Pharmacy

+While taking advice from the center of international medicine in Saint Louis Hospital (Paris) and doctors in our surroundings, we tried to constitute a relatively lightweight pharmacy.
+We made the hypothesis that we would always be at max 3 days walking distance from a town or village, and hence we took only what we thought was the very first aid necessity.
+This implied we never engaged in a section if we felt some weaknesses or doubts about our health/body.

+We had some pain killers (10\*1g Paracetamol, and 7\*50mg Tramadol for heavier pains), material for wounds (10 cm of bandage to cut, 4 sterilized pads, 10 strips, 1 reusable cotton and a 50ml disinfectant), a medicine against heavy diarrhea (20\*100mg Tiorfan), and a morning-after contraceptive pill.
+We also had a little tube of corticoid in case of insect stings, but we forgot we had it until it broke and splashed in our pharmacy.

+We were lucky we never had to use our pharmacy during our walk, it served only to give pain killers to an arriero met on the way.
+But we were quite happy with what we carried for the context of the GPT.

 ### Toilets

 In the nature, we used our pee-rags (sewed by Iris before leaving) to keep our underwear clean longer.
 They allow to clean the last drop.
 For poop, we almost never carried toilet paper but used a small water bottle to clean ourselves (carried empty but water can be found often on the trail).